Slicer/Slicer/Docs/developer_guide/debugging/overview.md

 See some background information in [VTK leak debugging in Slicer3](https://www.slicer.org/wiki/Slicer3:VTK_Leak_Debugging) and [Strategies for Writing and Debugging Code in Slicer3](https://www.slicer.org/wiki/Strategies_for_Writing_and_Debugging_Code_in_Slicer_3) pages.

-1. Turn ON the VTK_DEBUG_LEAKS CMake variable and build Slicer.
+1. If you build the application from source, make sure VTK_DEBUG_LEAKS CMake flag is set to ON.
+Slicer Preview Releases are built with this flag is ON, while in Slicer Stable Releases the flag is OFF.

 2. Create a test that reproduces the memory leak systematically.

     After execution, the memory leaks are printed automatically by VTK on the standard output: